So you want to play the best offline games for your Chromebook.

 Personally, I’m not a fan of pet simulator games, but if you are, you should check out Pou.
 It’s one of the most popular games all over the world for pet sims.

-The good: Cute graphics, variety of things to do with Pou, simple.
+The good: Cute graphics, a variety of things to do with Pou, simple, stress reducer.

 Grab your own Pou here.